DeepLearnPhysics/larcvdataset/README.md

 The ROOT trees which store `Image2D` are, unsurprisingly, prefixed with `image2d_`.
 The name of the tree is the string between `image2d_` and `_tree`.

+# To Do

+* `larcvserverworker` needs a fixed index shuffle to draw from or run in non-random access
+* provide option to split inputfile list to different workers. load workers in non-random access. will make things faster.